tidy-intelligence/r-wbwdi/README.md

   WDI API (e.g., languages, sources, topics), has a GPL-3 license, and does neither use `httr` nor `httr2` for requests.
 - [`worldbank`](https://cran.r-project.org/web/packages/worldbank/index.html):
-  only allows the download of a single indicator with each function call and does not have a narrow focus because it includes the Poverty and Inequality Platform and Finances One API.
+  does not have a narrow focus because it includes the Poverty and Inequality Platform and Finances One API.
 - [`wbstats`](https://cran.r-project.org/web/packages/wbstats/index.html):
   uses cached data by default, does not use `httr2`.